niloyb/ScaleSpikeSlab/README.md

 ## Scalable Spike-and-Slab (S^3)

-This package contains scripts to reproduce the results of article "Scalable Spike-and-Slab", by Niloy Biswas, Xiao-Li Meng, and Lester Mackey.
+This package contains scripts to reproduce the results of article "Scalable Spike-and-Slab", by Niloy Biswas, Xiao-Li Meng and Lester Mackey.

 ### Installation